Here, you should find all the essential information about how to "negotiate Madrid" upon arrival.

 Police (tel.
 092), ambulance (tel.
 91/522-2222 or 91/588-4400), doctors (Conde de Aranda 7, tel.
 91/435-1823).

-Major hospitals include La Paz (tel.
+Hospital Emergency Rooms: Major hospitals include La Paz (tel.
 91/358-2600) and 12 de Octubre (tel.
 91/390-8000).

-Two problems frequently encountered during Spanish summers are sunburn and sunstroke.
+Health Concerns: Two problems frequently encountered during Spanish summers are sunburn and sunstroke.
 On hot, sunny days, even people who are not normally bothered by strong sun should cover themselves with a long-sleeve shirt, a hat, and long pants.
 Carry some sunblock lotion for nose, ears, and other sensitive areas, such as eyelids or ankles.
 Be sure to drink enough liquids.
 Above all, limit your sun time for the first few days until you become accustomed to the heat.

 Spain has recently had the highest number of AIDS cases in Europe.
 Those applying for work permits will be asked for proof of HIV-negative status.

-Emergency pharmacies are required by law to be open 24 hours a day, on a rotating basis.
+Late-Night Pharmacies: Emergency pharmacies are required by law to be open 24 hours a day, on a rotating basis.
 Listings of those pharmacies are found in all major daily newspapers.

-ENGLISH-LANGUAGE MEDIA
+ENGLISH-LANGUAGE MEDIA:

-GAY & LESBIAN MADRID
+GAY & LESBIAN MADRID:

-GUIDED TOURS
+GUIDED TOURS:

 Bus Tours

 Standard city tours, in English or Spanish, can be arranged by your hotel but you may arrange these yourself with information found at the city Tourist Information locations.
-Trapsatur (tel.
-91/765 10 16) runs the MadridVision "hop on - hop off" tourist sightseeing bus which makes a 75-minute sightseeing circuit of the city with recorded commentary in English as well as a number of other languages.
+The Madrid City Hop-On Hop-Off sightseeing bus makes a 80-minute or 65-minute sightseeing circuit of the city with recorded commentary in English as well as a number of other languages.
 No advance reservation is needed.
-3 different routes cover different regions of the city and buses leave every 10-25 minutes (depending on season) from the Puerta del Sol and the front of the Prado Museum.
-Start/Stop times depend on season.
-A 1-day ticket costs 13 Euros. while a 2-day pass costs 17 Euros.
-MadridVision is closed only on January 1st.
+2 different routes cover different regions of the city and buses leave every 8-15 minutes (depending on season) from any start/stop along the route.
+A 1-day ticket can cost as little as 26 Euros while a 2-day pass costs 32 Euros.

-Walking Tours
+Walking Tours:

-MadridMan recommends Welltours; Historic Tours of Madrid, Segovia, Aranjuez, Toledo, Salamanca and Avila by historian and writer Stephen Drake-Jones. (web: http://www.wellsoc.org) English expatriate Drake-Jones, also recommended by travel personality Rick Steves, gives entertaining evening tours of Madrid with direct emphasis on its rich historical past.
-Tours are free with your Wellington Society membership.
+MadridMan recommends Welltours; Historic Tours of Madrid, Segovia, Aranjuez, Toledo, Salamanca and Avila by historian and writer Stephen Drake-Jones.
+English expatriate Drake-Jones, also recommended by travel personality Rick Steves, gives entertaining evening tours of Madrid with direct emphasis on its rich historical past.
+Tours are free with your paid Wellington Society membership.
 Tour includes FREE tapas at a few of Mr. Drake-Jones' favorite tapas bars.

 Tapas Walking Tours are becoming increasingly popular in Madrid.
 The 4-hour Tapas Walking Tour offered through MadridMan's affiliate Viator.com combines an introduction to the real Madrileño lifestyle with traditional Spanish food and drink.
 Their aim is to leave you with a lasting feeling for the city and its people, whilst feasting on fabulous food and drink.
 The tour visits four traditional bars/restaurants to try authentic Spanish delicacies, which may include chorizo in cider, octopus from Galicia, cider from Asturias, sherry from Andalucia and other regional specialties.